The canonical ring of a stacky curve: Setup

 \section{Setup}

-For a basic reference on the statements for curves we use below, see Hartshorne \cite{Hartshorne:AG}, Saint-Donat \cite{SaintDonat:Petri}, the book of Arbarello--Cornalba--Griffiths--Harris \cite{ACMG:geometryOfCurvesvol1}*{\S III.2}, and the simple proof of Petri's theorem by Green--Lazarsfeld \cite{GreenLazarsfeld:Simple}.
+Throughout, we work over a field $k$ with separable closure $\overline{k}$.
+For basic references on the statements for curves we use below, see Hartshorne \cite[\S IV]{Hartshorne:AG}, Saint-Donat \cite{SaintDonat:Petri}, the book of Arbarello--Cornalba--Griffiths--Harris \cite[\S III.2]{ACMG:geometryOfCurvesvol1}, and the simple proof of Petri's theorem by Green--Lazarsfeld \cite{GreenLazarsfeld:Simple}.
 For more on term orders and Gr\"obner bases, there are many good references \cite{MR1287608,MR2122859,MR2290010,greuel2007singular,kreuzer2000computational}.
+In this section, we introduce the classical setup of canonical rings.

-Let $X$ be a nonsingular projective \defiindex{curve} (separated, integral scheme of dimension $1$ of finite type) over $k$.
+Let $X$ be a smooth projective \defiindex{curve} (separated, geometrically integral scheme of dimension $1$ of finite type) over a field $k$.
+To avoid repetitive hypotheses, we will suppose that all curves under consideration are smooth and projective.

 Let $\Omega=\Omega_X$ be the sheaf of differentials on $X$ over $k$ and let $g=\dim_k H^0(X,\Omega)$ be the \defiindex{genus} of $X$.
 When convenient, we will use the language of divisors; let $K$ be a canonical divisor for $X$.
 We define the \defiindex{canonical ring} of $X$ to be the graded ring

 and we let $R_d=H^0(X,\Omega^{\otimes d})$ be the $d$th graded piece.
-We say that $R$ is \defiindex{standard} if $R$ is generated in degree $1$; for more on the combinatorial commutative algebra we will use, see Stanley \cite{stanley2004combinatorics}.
+We say that $R$ is \defiindex{standard} if $R$ is generated in degree $1$; for more on the combinatorial commutative algebra we will use, see Stanley \cite[Chapters I, II]{stanley2004combinatorics}.

+The following theorem is well-known, and it forms the foundation upon which the remainder of this monograph is built.

+\begin{theorem} Let $X$ be a curve.
+Then the canonical ring $R$ of $X$ is generated by elements of degree at most $3$ with relations of degree at most $6$. \end{theorem}

+The main result of this chapter is an explicit version of Theorem~\ref{thm:degrelatmax}.
+For a proof when $X$ is nonhyperelliptic, see e.g.~Mumford \cite[pp.\ 237--241]{Mumford:curvesAndTheir} or the quick and simple proof by Green--Lazarsfeld \cite[Corollary 1.7, Remark 1.9]{GreenLazarsfeld:Simple}.
+Our proof is self-contained, it covers all cases, and it gives a bit more in providing the generic initial ideal of the canonical ideal.

+See Table (I) of the Appendix for a case-by-case summary of canonical rings of curves; we review the proof of this table in this section, and we now proceed to further set up the framework in which we work.